 - Citrus sinensis 'Cara Cara' Cara Cara Oranges have a unique pinkish, light red flesh similar to a grapefruit but have a very delicious flavor.
 The fruits are a medium to large size with a juicy and sweet taste.
 Cara Cara has low acidity, and uniqu...

 - Citrus sinensis 'Moro' The most popular red flesh orange is the Moro blood orange.
 The deep red, maroon color inside is intense.
 The fruit is round, medium size, has smooth texture, and a red tinge color skin.
 The flesh is juicy, sweet, delici...

 - Citrus sinensis 'Valencia'

-- Citrus sinensis 'Washington navel' The Washington Navel Orange tree produces the most popular eating oranges in California because the fruits are very delicious, sweet, juicy, seedless, and easy to peel as soon as the skin turns orange.
-Washington Navel Ora...
+- Citrus sinensis 'Washington navel' The Washington Navel Orange tree produces the most popular oranges in California.
+The fruits are very sweet, juicy, and delicious.
+They're also seedless and easy to peel.
+Washington Navel Orange trees flower in the Spring ...